Denis Crossan

+Denis Crossan, BSC is a Scottish cinematographer.

+Life and career

-Denis Crossan, B.S.C. is a cinematographer.
-He attended the National Film and Television School in Beaconsfield.
+Crossan was born in Glasgow, and studied graphic design at the Glasgow School of Art and cinematography at the National Film and Television School in Beaconsfield.

-Crossan started his career shooting numerous Music Videos and commercials and through the years has worked with major directors and advertising agencies, resulting in a number of awards for cinematography, including Clio Awards, Creative Circle Awards and D&AD.
+He started his career shooting numerous music videos and commercials with major directors and advertising agencies.
+This earned him a number of awards for cinematography, including Clio Awards, Creative Circle Awards and D&AD.

-In 1993 he was asked to join The British Society of Cinematographers (B.S.C.).
+In 1993, he joined the British Society of Cinematographers.